hicommonwealth/commonwealth/knowledge_base/wiki/Code-Style.md

 }
 ```

 A complete list of TSDoc tags can be found at [TSDoc.org](https://tsdoc.org/pages/tags/alpha/).
-Most functions, however, only require:
+Most functions, however, will only require the following two tags:

 - @param: Used to document a function parameter.
-- @returns:Used to document a function’s return value.
+- @returns: Used to document a function’s return value.

 Additionally, we are moving towards use of the @deprecated to mark deprecated code.